aptpath/clj-ioc/README.md

 (ioc/coverages)
 ```

-If the function returns nil, then all registered IOC namespaces provide complete coverage for the registered function names.
+If the function returns `nil`, then all registered IOC namespaces provide complete coverage for the registered function names.

 However, if a map is returned (keyed using the IOC key), then those IOC keyed namespace in the result map do NOT have complete IOC function coverage.